chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - Keeping right.
 Keeping right.
 - Goosin' the brake.
 - It's just a game.
-- A big scary video game. oh, thank you, god! oh, yes!
+- A big scary video game.
+- Oh, thank you, god! oh, yes!
 - You are wonderful.
+***
 - And that is how...
 I do... that!
 - That's how we do that.
 - Go, team.
 Sarah... see Sarah.
 - Up top on that one.
-- Palms are a little sweaty, but... what the hell were you thinking?
+- Palms are a little sweaty, but...
+- What the hell were you thinking?
 - Clammy hands, got it, no good.
 - Chuck, the secrets that you know are incredibly important.
 - You compromised everything when you stopped trusting me.